redislabs-training/exercises-scaling-redis/security-rbac/exercise.md

 https://localhost:8443/

-Redis Enterprise creates self-signed certs in the beginning so a secure connection is always created.
-Since they are not CA signed certificates you will need to allow your browser to accept them.
+Redis Enterprise creates self-signed certs at installation time so that a secure connection is always created.
+Since these certificates are not CA signed certificates, you will need to allow your browser to accept them.

-Depending on your browser and version you may have an 'advanced' option that allows to accept and continue/proceed.
-Some Chrome browser versions will not have this option, but you can bypass this warning by just typing 'thisisunsafe' and it will automatically continue through to the site.
+In the Firefox browser this consists of just clicking through the Advanced button and finding the button to accept and continue.
+If you are using a Chrome browser, you can bypass this warning by typing 'thisisunsafe', and it will automatically continue through to the site.

-Once you bypass the browser warning you should see a login screen where you can use the following credentials to login:
+Once you bypass the browser warning, you should see a login screen where you can use the following credentials to log in:

 username: learn@redislabs.com
 password: redis123

-Once successfully logged in you should see the Redis Enterprise admin UI and be taken to create a database immediately.
+Once successfully logged in, you should see the Redis Enterprise admin console and be taken to create a database immediately.

-Leave all the defaults and click 'Next' which will take you to a screen where you can name the database, keep the existing defaults and click 'Activate' to create the database.
+Leave all the defaults and click 'Next', which will take you to a screen where you can name the database, keep the existing defaults and click 'Activate' to create the database.

 Now you should be ready for the RBAC exercises.